 (1) Metal Strings

 Metal strings – also called steel core strings – are a very common choice for violinists, as they produce a bright, full sound when played with proper technique.
+When compared to gut strings, metal strings produce a more stable pitch, and they last longer.
 Folk and jazz musicians in particular, as well as electric violin players, usually favor metal strings because of their volume capacity and durability.
+Fiddlers, along with beginner and intermediate violinists, most often go this route when choosing the best violin strings for their instruments.

 (2) Gut Strings